A1irzayevv/akm-python_final_project/README.md

 - **`report.py`**: This module is responsible for generating reports based on the scraped data.
 It includes functions to generate reports in PDF, DOCX, and Markdown formats.

+- **`referenceopener.py`**: This module is responsible for opening reports based on the scraped data.
+It includes functions to check links, then open references on new tabs based on number of references.

 - **`templates/`**: This directory contains the HTML files (using Jinja2 templates) for the front-end, including `index.html` for the input form and for displaying the scraped CVE data.

 - **`static/`**: This directory holds static files like CSS and JavaScript, used for styling the front-end and adding interactivity.